schmotDev/hyperskill/QRCode Service with Junie/readme.md

 * The project has been developed using Kotlin, so you need Java 1.8 installed to run the project

-* you can start the API by typing: ´gradlew run´ in your terminal/CMD
+* you can start the API by typing: `gradlew run` in your terminal/CMD

-* Once the API is running you can access at ´http://localhost:12345/health´ to check that everything is working you should see a message saying `service si running`
+* Once the API is running you can access at `http://localhost:12345/health` to check that everything is working you should see a message saying `service is running`